dballard/drone-gogs/README.md

+Drone plugin for posting to Gogs PRs comments about build results.

 Create a user on Gogs for posting build notifications (like 'buildbot') and generate a token for it.
 Insert the token as a drone secret.
 (Replace $VALUE with the actual token)

     drone secret add dan/gogs-notify-test --name gogs_account_token --value $VALUE --event pull_request

 Use in .drone.yml: